-- Understand the assessment process for providing early help and intervention, including local criteria for action and local authority children's social care referral arrangements - Have a working knowledge of how Hertfordshire conducts a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - Understand the importance of the role the designated safeguarding lead has in providing information and support to children social care in order to safeguard and promote the welfare of children - Understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health and wellbeing, and what is needed in responding to this in promoting educational outcomes - Are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers - Understand the importance of information sharing, both within the school, and with the safeguarding partners, other agencies, organisations and practitioners (Full details in Chapter one of Working Together to Safeguard Children) - Understand and support the school with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation - Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school - Can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online - Obtain access to resources and attend any relevant or refresher training courses, and; - Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school may put in place to protect them.
+- Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - Understand the importance of the role the designated safeguarding lead has in providing information and support to children social care in order to safeguard and promote the welfare of children - Understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health and wellbeing, and what is needed in responding to this in promoting educational outcomes - Are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers - Understand the importance of information sharing, both within the school and college, and with the safeguarding partners, other agencies, organisations and practitioners (Full details in Chapter one of Working Together to Safeguard Children) - Understand and support the school or college with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation - Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college - Can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online - Obtain access to resources and attend any relevant or refresher training courses and encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them.

-Raising awareness: The DSL (DDSL) should:
+Raising awareness: The DSL (DSL) should:

-- Ensure all staff including part time, contractors, volunteers and supply staff has access to, and understands the school's child protection policy and procedures, especially new and part-time staff - Work with the Governing body to ensure that the school's child protection policy is reviewed annually, and the procedures and implementation are updated and reviewed regularly - Ensure the safeguarding and child protection policy is available publicly and that parents know that referrals about suspected abuse or neglect may be made and the role of the school in this. - Link with Hertfordshire Safeguarding Children's Partnership (HSCP) to make sure staff are aware of training opportunities and the latest local policies on safeguarding arrangements - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school leadership staff.
-The DSL/DDSL should have details of the child's social worker and the name of the virtual school's head in the authority that looks after the child.
+- Ensure all staff including part time, contractors, volunteers and supply staff are aware of the school or college's policies, that these are understood and used appropriately. - Work with the governing bodies or proprietors to ensure that the school's or college's child protection policy is reviewed annually, and the procedures and implementation are updated and reviewed regularly. - Ensure the safeguarding and child protection policy is available publicly and that parents are aware that advice regarding early help and child protection concerns could be sought from the Consultation Hub and that Child Protection Contact form.
+Referrals about suspected abuse or neglect may be made.
+Ensure parents are aware of the school or college's statutory role regarding safeguarding of children. - Link with Hertfordshire Safeguarding Children's Partnership (HSCP) to make sure staff are aware of training opportunities and the latest local policies on safeguarding.